HelloChatterbox/dev_documentation/docs/using-mycroft-ai/pairing-your-device.md

 Your pairing code will be different.

-#### Mark 1

-After you have connected your Mark 1 to Wifi, Chatterbox will speak a 6-character **Registration Code**.
-This code will also appear on Chatterbox's LED screen.

-If you're stuck connecting to Wifi, please read the [Mark 1 Getting Started Guide \(PDF, 290Kb\)](https://chatterbox.ai/wp-content/uploads/2017/06/Mark_1_User_Guide.pdf).

 #### Picroft

 After you have connected your Picroft to Wifi, Chatterbox will speak a 6-character **Registration Code**.

 If you're stuck connecting to Wifi, please read the [Picroft documentation](http://chatterbox.ai/documentation/picroft/).

-#### Linux

-After your Chatterbox for Linux installation is successfully installed, Chatterbox will speak a 6-character **Registration Code**.

 ### Pairing your Device\(s\) to your home.chatterbox.ai account